ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Conclusion

 \section{Conclusion}

 In this paper, we introduced ResEmoteNet, a novel neural network architecture designed to address the challenging task of facial emotion recognition.
 Our model integrates a combination of three distinct networks: Convolutional Neural Network, Squeeze and Excitation network and residual network.
 The integration of these networks allows ResEmoteNet to effectively capture and interpret complex emotional expressions from facial images.
-To evaluate the performance of our proposed ResEmoteNet, we conducted extensive experiments using three widely recognized benchmark datasets: FER2013, RAF-DB, and AffectNet.
+To evaluate the performance of our proposed ResEmoteNet, we conducted extensive experiments using four widely recognized benchmark datasets: FER2013, RAF-DB, AffectNet-7 and ExpW.
 Our experimental results demonstrate that ResEmoteNet consistently outperforms existing state-of-the-art models across all these datasets.
+Additionally, an ablation study on the RAF-DB dataset confirmed the critical role of the residual and convolutional layers in maintaining the model’s performance.
 These results highlight the effectiveness of our approach in accurately recognizing facial emotions, offering significant advancements in the field of facial emotion recognition.
 Future work will explore further enhancements to ResEmoteNet and its applications in real-world scenarios.